KiiWiiWii/Obsidian/New lecturer yaayayyayya.md

 If you have the chain rule with a multi var function, you get $f'(g(x,y))\times \frac{\partial g(x,y)}{\partial x}$ (if differentiating with respect to $x$).
 If the outside function also is multi var then you need to do the partial derivative on that function too.

+# PDE's

+Fundamental to applied mathematics like heat conduction, fluid flow, wave propagation. modelling tumor growth or spread of disease.
+Prediction flood damage, pollution.
+Modelling option pricing, predicting the stock market.

+-- these are all factorio references ahhhHHhh --

+Learn to find analytic solutions to some classical PDE's.

+We cant solve all PDE's like this but they can be simulated using numerical methods.
+Will have her for MM306.

+A typical problem will give the PDE and